immersive-audio-live/ADM-OSC/docs/ADM-OSC_0.5.md

             <td>true/false</td>
             <td>0</td>
             <td>1</td>
-            <td>lif the flag is set to 1, Cartesian coordinates are used.
+            <td>If the flag is set to 1, Cartesian coordinates are used.
 Otherwise spherical coordinates are used.</td>
             <td>/adm/config/obj/1/cartesian 0</td>
             <td bgcolor="LightGreen">stable v0.4</td>
         </tr>